THE DAY THE WORLD SHOULD HAVE ENDED

 So what kept Petrov from doing the same?
 There is a sense in which he can’t answer that.
 A lot rested on his training, which suggested the US would launch an overwhelming pre-emptive strike rather than a short series of only five missiles.
 Even more rested in the kind of gut decision people sometimes have to make in a crisis.
-It is hard not to believe the Spirit of God moved through Petrov’s mind that night.
+It is hard not to believe the Spirit of God breathed through Petrov that night.

 After the collapse of the Soviet Union this story, hushed up for years, became public.
-Petrov has been feted across the world and a compelling film has been made: ‘The Man who Saved the World’ (2015).
+Petrov was feted across the world and a compelling film has been made: ‘The Man who Saved the World’ (2015).
 Yet still most people know nothing of him.
 His story deserves the widest possible audience.
-Those who meet him invariably shake his hand to say thank you, knowing their own fate – born or unborn – lay in his lap that night.
+Those who met him invariably shake his hand to say thank you, knowing their own fate – born or unborn – lay in his lap that night.

 Obama's Covert Wars